mirima2/software_guidelines/docs/source/field_author.rst

-.. _datacite:author:
+.. _oas:author:

 2. Author (M)
 ==============

+``datacite:creator``

-The authors of the publication in priority order.
+The authors of the software in priority order.
 May be a corporate/institutional or personal name.

 .. _datacite:creator_creatorName:

-2.1 creatorName (M)
+2.1 authorName (M)
 -------------------

 The name of the author.